olgien/olgien/README.md

 ### :woman_technologist: About Me :

 I am a Junior FrontEnd Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Poland.<br/>
 I live in Warsaw, but I'm in love with France.
 I'm a dreamer and art lover.
-I create things and sing.
+I create and sing.
 <br/>

 ### :hammer_and_wrench: Languages and Tools :